For More Information

 - Your and your parent(s)' prior-year Federal Income Tax Returns, with all pages, schedules, W-2 forms and signatures.

 We realize that you may have filled out your financial aid forms before filing your taxes and, as a result, may have had to use estimates of your income on the PROFILE and FAFSA.
 To provide all of our students with accurate financial aid awards, we will verify your initial tentative award using your and your parent(s)' actual prior year income (for example, if you are applying for the 2014-2015 academic year, we will need your 2013 tax returns).
-Tax returns must be submitted for both you and your parents (both custodial and noncustodial) and can either be sent directly to Brandeis or may be submitted to us via the College Board IDOC service (all matriculated students will receive an e-mail in mid-May with instructions on how to send the tax returns via IDOC).
+Tax returns must be submitted for both you and your parents (both custodial and noncustodial) and should be submitted to us via the College Board IDOC service (all matriculated students will receive an e-mail in mid-May with instructions on how to send the tax returns via IDOC).

 - The Free Application for Federal Student Aid (FAFSA).

 This form must be completed online at www.fafsa.ed.gov.
 We highly recommend that you file your tax returns in advance of filing the FAFSA and that you use the IRS Data Retrieval Tool within the FAFSA to transfer your and/or your parents' 2013 income figures onto your application to prevent the need for additional income documentation in the future.
 (Click here for an instructional video on how to use this tool.)
 Remember to include Brandeis as the school to which your FAFSA should be sent.
 Our Federal School Code is 002133.
 We will receive an electronic record of your information after you submit it to the processor.
 You will receive a Student Aid Report (SAR) after your FAFSA has been received and processed.
 Review the information carefully, and follow the instructions on the SAR if any corrections need to made.